goodtools-xyz/The-Road-of-Quality/A Brief History of Quality.md

 * 1875 Frederick W. Taylor-The Principles of Scientific Management.

 * 1906 IEC (International Electrotechnical Commission) founded.[About the IEC](http://www.iec.ch/about/)
+*
+* 1908 The Probable Error of a Mean,student distribution was proved and established.
+*
 * 1924 Walter Shewart-SPC

 * 1926.6.18 Philip B. Crosby was born in Wheeling, West Virginia.[Biography Philip B. Crosby](http://www.philipcrosby.com/25years/crosby.html)